rafael1193/GitHubFrenchRankingGenerator/README.md

-# GH-Spanish-Ranking
+# GitHub French Ranking Generator

-This repository contains the configuration files to generate the GitHub rankings of Spain.
+This repository contains the configuration files to generate the GitHub rankings of France.

 [GitHubCity](https://github.com/iblancasa/GitHubCity) is used to generate the rankings.